 The Three Ways To Make DIY Liquid Soap At Home

-- First up I discuss the traditional method of making natural liquid soap with lye and a crockpot.
+- First up I discuss the traditional method of how to make liquid soap with lye and a crockpot.

 - Last, but not least, I cover the most time-saving and simple soap making method of all, adding your own ingredients to a premade soap base.
 If you’ve made melt and pour soap before, you’ll know what I’m talking about because it’s essentially the same process but with liquid soap.
 There’s absolutely nothing wrong with doing this and calling it homemade liquid soap!